 Dell-owned storage devices, not counting those it resells on behalf of EMC Corp.
-(EMC), rose 6 percent in the second quarter after three straight quarters of 20 percent growth, he said.
+(EMC:US), rose 6 percent in the second quarter after three straight quarters of 20 percent growth, he said.

 Second-quarter net income fell to $732 million, or 42 cents a share, from $890 million, or 48 cents, a year earlier.
 Earnings excluding some items were 50 cents a share, compared with an average analyst estimate of 45 cents.

 Sales in the second quarter, ended in July, declined 7.5 percent to $14.5 billion, missing analysts’ $14.6 billion average estimate.
 Consumer revenue tumbled 22 percent to $2.6 billion in the quarter on waning demand for PCs.
 Sales of enterprise services and solutions, which includes data-center products, climbed 6 percent to $4.9 billion.

 “Part of the problem Dell is having is the macro environment,” said Maynard Um, an analyst at Wells Fargo Securities in New York.
 “The end markets are not buying,” though the company has done a good job controlling expenses,’’ said Um, who has a market perform (DELL:US) rating on the stock.